FabianDim/InvokeInvoiceSystem/README.md

 # InvokeInvoiceSystem

 A C++20 and Qt 6 desktop application for managing businesses, clients and stock, and generating PDF invoices.
-Records are stored in MongoDB; invoices are saved to a folder you choose.
+Account records are stored in MongoDB; the offline demo keeps records in memory.
+Invoices are saved to a folder you choose.

 ## Run it on your machine

-To try the app without an account or MongoDB, build and launch it using steps 1, 2 and 4, then select **Create an offline invoice** on the login screen.
-Create a demo business, client and stock using the normal forms, then generate a PDF.
+To try the app without an account or MongoDB, build and launch it using steps 1, 2 and 4, then follow the [offline invoice demo](#try-the-offline-invoice-demo).
 Demo records exist only in memory and are discarded when you select **Exit demo** or close the app.
 Existing account records and account settings are unavailable in this mode; only the exported PDF is saved.

 The included build presets target **64-bit Windows with MSVC and Ninja**.
 The instructions below build and run the application from source.